-As you can see, it will take two years to accomplish your goal of investing in all three funds, with a $500 monthly investment.
+As you can see, it will take two years to accomplish your goal of investing in all three funds with a $500 monthly investment.

-And by saving for your principal, and buying in one by one, you’ll be able to start earning interest off your investment by the 6-month mark.
+And by saving for your principal and buying in one by one, you’ll be able to start earning interest off your investment by the 6-month mark.

-Predictably, as you earn more (or spend less), you can increase your monthly investment amounts.
+As you earn more (or spend less), you can increase your monthly investment amounts.
 And depending on your situation, the time it takes to buy in will fluctuate.
 But this should give you a solid framework for getting started.
 And give you a reasonable time frame (two years) for setting up your portfolio.

 The price of peace of mind